 5. Now calculate the total elapsed time as discussed.
 Write the table as shown.
 Let us assume that the first job starts at Zero th time.
 Then add the processing time of job (first in the optimal sequence) and write in out column under machine 1.
 This is the time when the first job in the optimal sequence leaves machine 1 and enters the machine 2.
 Now add processing time of job on machine 2.
 This is the time by which the processing of the job on two machines over.
 Next consider the job, which is in second place in optimal sequence.
-This job enters the machine 1 as soon the machine becomes vacant, i.e first job leaves to second machine.
+This job enters the machine 1 as soon the machine becomes vacant, i.e. first job leaves to second machine.
 Hence enter the time in-out column for first job under machine 1 as the starting time of job two on machine 1.
 Continue until all the jobs are over.
 Be careful to see that whether the machines are vacant before loading.
 Total elapsed time may be worked out by drawing Gantt chart for the optimal sequence.

-6. Points to remember:
+6. Points to remember

-- (a) If there is tie i.e we have smallest element of same value in both columns, then: - (i) Minimum of all the processing times is A_r which is equal to B_s i.e. Min $(A_i, B_i) = A_r =$

-Bs then do the r th job first and s th job last.

-(ii) If Min $(A_i, B_i) = A_r$ and also $A_r = A_k(say)$.
+(a) If there is the i.e. we have smallest element of same value in both columns. then: (i) Minimum of all the processing times is A_r which is equal to B_s i.e. Min (A_i , B_i) = A_r = Bs then do the r th job first and s th job last. (ii) If Min (A_i, B_i) = A_r and also $A_r = A_k$ (say).
 Here tie occurs between the two jobs having same minimum element in the same column i.e. first column we can do either rth job or k th job first.
 There will be two solutions.
 When the ties occur due to element in the same column, then the problem will have alternate solution.
 If more number of jobs have the same minimum element in the same column, then the problem will have many alternative solutions.
 If we start writing all the solutions, it is a tedious job.
-Hence it is enough that the students can mention that the problem has alternate solutions.
-The same is true with B_i s also.
-If more number of jobs have same minimum element in second column, the problem will have alternate solutions.
+Hence it is enough that the students can mention that the problem has

 There are seven jobs, each of which has to be processed on machine A and then on Machine B(order of machining is AB).
 Processing time is given in hour.
-Find the optimal sequence in which the jobs are to be processed so as to minimize the total time elapsed.
+Find the optimal sequence in which the jobs are to be processed so as to minimise the total time elapsed.